Paul Cantabene

-Paul Cantabene (born March 26, 1970 in Rochester, New York) is a retired professional lacrosse player and face-off specialist.
+Paul Cantabene (born March 26, 1970) is an American retired professional lacrosse player and face-off specialist.
 He is the namesake for the Premier Lacrosse League's Paul Cantabene Faceoff Athlete of the Year Award, being described as one of the most intense and hardest working players and having revolutionized the faceoff position.

 Playing career

 Cantabene attended Irondequoit High School then Loyola College in Maryland, where he was an All-American lacrosse player.

 Professional career

 In 1994, he made his professional lacrosse debut in the Major Indoor Lacrosse League with the Baltimore Thunder.
 He followed the franchise on its relocation to Pittsburgh and back to Washington.
 He then played out the rest of his indoor lacrosse career, until 2004, with the Philadelphia Wings.

 Cantabene joined the Baltimore Bayhawks in the inaugural season of the Major League Lacrosse.
 He remained with the team though 2005, helping the Bayhawks capture the Steinfeld Cup in both 2002 and 2005.
 In 2002, he was given the Major League Lacrosse Iron Lizard of the Year Award the player who "most embodied the traits of toughness, tenacity and determination regardless of pain or injury during season."
 In 2006, he was traded to the Philadelphia Barrage where he captured his third Steinfeld Cup victory.
 He retired from the Major League Lacrosse after the season.